microsoft/azure-pipelines-agent/docs/preview/yamlgettingstarted-resourcetypes.md

 # Resources

-Global resources in a YAML are available to all the stages.
 An example of a resource can be resources published by another CI/CD definition viz. builds/artifacts, repositories etc.

 Resources in YAML represent sources of type builds, repositories, packages and containers.
-Assumption:
-* Variable Group is not part of resources.
-Variable groups can be modeled as 'Queues' and can be discovered and authorized against the stages.
-* In case of container type resources, there is no explicit download step involved, however the source variables viz. source branch, build definition id, build id etc. are set.
+In case of container type resources, there is no explicit download step involved, however the source variables viz. source branch, build definition id, build id etc. are set.

 Example resource with builds